 Who is eligible?

-Cornell first year graduate students (masters/professional students) are encouraged to apply.
-We are not currently accepting applications from undergraduate students for this program, but please read note below regarding the CALS Global Fellows Program.
+Cornell first-year graduate students (masters/professional students) are encouraged to apply.
+We are not currently accepting applications from undergraduate students for this program, but please read the note below regarding the CALS Global Fellows Program.